Federal Pell Grant

 The Pell grant is only available for undergraduate and teaching credential students.
 The Pell Grant provides a foundation upon which other aid can be added for the highest need students.
 Students may not receive a Pell Grant at multiple schools during the same period of enrollment.

-The Pell is based on the Expected Family Contribution (EFC) and prorated according to full-time, three-quarter time, or half-time enrollment.
+The Pell is based on the Expected Family Contribution (EFC) and is prorated according to the number of units enrolled.
 To be eligible for the Pell Grant, the EFC cannot be higher than $5,081.

 Maximum Pell for the academic year: $5,645.00